 Justin Ellington is an award winning sound designer whose work has been featured on stages nationally and internationally on Broadway and off.
 Broadway credits include: Pass Over, Other Desert Cities.
 Off- Broadway theaters include: Playwrights Horizons, Lincoln Center, ArsNova, New York Theatre Workshop, Signature Theater, Theatre for a New Audience and others.
 Additional theaters include: Steppenwolf, Goodman Theatre, Guthrie, The Royal Shakespeare Company (UK), and The Old Vic (UK).

-JUSTIN HICKS (ORIGINAL COMPOSITIONS)
+JUSTIN HICKS (ORIGINAL MUSIC)

 COOKIE JORDAN (HAIR AND WIG DESIGN)